trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

 compact unresolved components of at most 64 particles.
 It rejects intersecting fallback spheres and spheres that cross sampled solid constraints; it is not a general reconstruction method for an entirely unresolved spray.
+In 2D the same option uses area-equivalent regular polygons approximating circles;
+their polygonal area, rather than ``\pi r^2``, matches the particle target.
+The fallback requires compact components and rejects circles that could cross solid constraints.

 ## Determinism